2/26/2016 Aski Skis - An Introduction

 Aski focuses their design on a geometric balance that allows good performance in deep snow and ice.
 The company analyzed the geometry of existing racing skis with the objective of making a safe ski, easy to keep a transverse line and carve downhill.
 They integrated rockered tips to help with float in soft snow.
 With a concept called “flap tilting”, the ski tips feature a double curvature that reacts to the pressure exerted by the skier.

 The profile of an Aski introduces “dynamic” or “double” camber.
 With careful attention to the mounting location, a bridge is introduced between independent camber regions that lengthens the effective edge of a ski.
-This optimizes the grip and every type of snow.
+This optimizes the grip in every type of snow.

 Within the CarbonShell, Aski uses a polycell foam that is a low-density, closed-cell core.
 They layer the core with thermoplastic Kevlar laminates to stabilize the ski and disrupt any vibrating motions.
 Special elastomers (rubber) are inserted at key points to guarantee vibrations are absorbed.
 The resulting skis are smooth, reliable, and ski well above their weight.
 One warning due to the unique construction: use the lowest temperature on your iron when waxing an Aski ski, and keep the iron moving.
 The materials conduct heat very well and the P-Tex is thin so it can melt.

 This has been a brief introduction to Aski skis.
 We’ll let the skis do the talking from here.